GIJack/tor-util/README.md

 # tor-util
 Utility for TOR(The Onion ROUTER) such as requesting a new IP, or generating API password.
-Uses Network API for control
+Uses Network API for control.

 Writen in python using Qt5, with accompanying CLI app, this app is for sending API calls over the network to a running TOR daemon.